Dorcastunmise/php-journey/READme.md

 ## DocBlock (@param && @return)
     @return: used to documenta return type
     @param: used to document an argument of a function method

+## Serialization
+    A process of converting a value in a string form.
+Methods cannot be serialized.
+Serialization can be used to pass values around / save them for use in database/somewhereelse.
+Serialization can also be used for deep copying /cloning.
+Serialization will serialize the properties and their classes as well except the methods.
+An unserialized property/object does not create same object.

+## Exception
+    Exception is simply an object of exception class that describes an error.
+It disrupts normal flow of code execution.
+Can be thrown manually or as a result of error in the php (from built-in functions or from one's code).
+On 0can only throw exceptions if the instance of the thrown object is an exception class or instance of throwable interface.